 Unfortunately, (as it was tempting to stay), but sticking to the agenda we headed back into the town in search of another temple the Hung Shing Temple.
 After ten unfathomable minutes of chaotic navigation alas I had to concede defeat and admit (which really hurts for a man) that I was indeed LOST!
 Lost in the warren of tiny alleyways and overlapping shop awnings amid an array of Chinese laundry hanging out to dry which whacked us relentlessly in the face as we tried to negotiate our way to sunlight and freedom.

-After several dead ends and a mild attack of anxiety I miraculously hit upon some stone steps which raised me to a lofty aspect thus allowing me to survey the horizon for a route of escape.
-With the escape route duly found we negotiated a few more back alley shacks and re-emerged relatively unscathed onto the main thoroughfare of the island and back thankfully to civilization again.
+After several dead ends and a mild attack of anxiety I miraculously hit upon some stone steps which raised me to a lofty aspect allowing me to survey the horizon for a route of escape.
+With the escape route duly found we negotiated a few more back alley shacks and re-emerged relatively unscathed onto the main thoroughfare of the island and back thankfully to civilisation again.

 Having now struck upon the previously aforementioned temple we proceeded to leave the town and head out towards the islands southern peninsular in the direction of Cheung Po Tsai Cave.
 The cave has a very interesting history attached to it.
 Legend has it that the notorious pirate Cheung Po Tsai once stashed his booty there, booty that he had acquired by various means both fair and fowl.
 Vessels of the Chinese, British and Portuguese navy’s were his favourite prey.
 Myth has it that he once commanded a fleet of more than 700 vessels in the early 1800’s and terrorised the captains of many a ship.